 G20 also committed to work on affordable and equitable access to COVID-19 vaccines, therapeutics and diagnostic tools.
-As part of the extraordinary measures to support economies and people, the G20 injected USD 11 trillion into the global economy to support businesses and protect livelihoods.
+As part of the extraordinary measures to support economies and people to fight the pandemic, the G20 injected USD 11 trillion into the global economy to support businesses and protect livelihoods.
 Further the G20 committed itself to extended social safety nets to protect jobs and incomes.